-- A. When approvals become void: All Type I-IV approvals, except for zone changes, comprehensive plan map amendments, conditional uses and master plans automatically become void if any of the following events occur: - 1.
-If, within two years of the date of the final decision, a building permit has not been issued submitted.
-For projects involving the submittal of multiple building permits, all building permits shall be submitted within two years of the initial building permit submittal date. - 2.
-If, within two years of the date of the final decision for all land divisions, the activity approved in the permit has not commenced or, in situations involving only the creation of lots, the public improvements and conditions of approval have not been completed or financial guarantee (surety) provided been submitted to the Clackamas County Surveyors Office for recording. - 3.
-Annexations become void if a vote of the citizens rejects the application. - B. New application required: Expiration of an approval shall require a new application for any use on the subject property that is not otherwise allowed outright. - C. Deferral of the expiration period due to appeals: If a permit decision is appealed beyond the jurisdiction of the Ceity, the expiration period shall not begin until review before the land use board of appeals and the appellate courts has been completed, including any remand proceedings before the Ceity.
+- A. When approvals become void: All Type I-IV approvals, except for zone changes comprehensive plan map amendments, conditional uses and master plans automatically Except for zoning or comprehensive plan map amendments, conditional use or master plan approvals, all Type I IV approvals automatically become void if any of the following events occur: - If, within two three years of the date of the final decision, an application for a building permit has not been issued submitted.
+Unless the approval provides otherwise, all building permits associated with the approval shall be issued within five years of date of the final decision. - 2.
+If, within two three years of the date of the final decision for all land divisions, property line adjustments, abandonments, or replat, the activity plat or survey approved in the permitdecision has not commenced or, in situations involving only the creation of lots, the public improvements and conditions of approval have not been completed or financial guarantee (surety) provided been submitted to the Clackamas County Surveyors Office for recording.
+The plat or survey shall be recorded within five years of date of the final decision. - 3.
+Annexations become void if a vote of the citizens rejects the application. - B. New application required: Expiration of an approval shall require a new application for any use on the subject property that is not otherwise allowed outright. - C. Deferral of the expiration period due to appeals: If a permit decision is appealed beyond the jurisdiction of the City, the expiration period shall not begin until review before the Lland Uese Board of Appeals and the appellate courts has been completed, including any remand proceedings before the City.
 The expiration period provided for in this section will begin to run on the date of final disposition of the case (the date when an appeal may no longer be filed).